xxrobone/quiz_react_test/README.md

   - Header <br/>
       Header with a title

+  - Footer <br/>
+      Footer should include an copyright symbol

   - Quiz component <br/>
       Handles state for currentQuiz, selectedAnswers and score Wrapping QuizHeader and QuizQuestions